 - A program combining academic subjects, academic enrichment and the regular school program at school, or combinations of these services in some situations.

-- Remember that gifted education is part of the student’s total educational program, not an add-on program.
 Gifted Education is not a privilege; it is the child’s right to receive the most appropriate education for his/her needs.
+The program is part of the student’s total educational program, not an add-on program.

 What happens if we have a child receiving gifted services and we move to Polk County?